 Leaving behind all her friends, her spiritual community, her sense of self, and the man she loved, Alexandra moved out into the world searching for healing, and to understand what had happened to her.

-Cult, A Love Story is the award-winning memoir that shows by example how we are drawn into high-demand (cultic) groups.
+Cult, A Love Story is the Amazon best-selling, award-winning memoir that shows by example how we are drawn into high-demand (cultic) groups.
 And what recovery from that experience looks like.

 Cult, A Love Story explores my personal journey of descent into the hell that is a mind control cult.
 And it is also a story of self-discovery and of the opportunities for healing that are available to us when we leave a cult.